 Dogs are whingers and professional pessimists who drive everybody mad with their moaning and howling.
 Nothing is ever OK for them.
 Unfortunately, Dogs sometimes attain high office (notably the US Presidency – Bush Jnr, Clinton, Trump), and drag their bleak view across everything.

-The importance of pigs economically in Vietnam is somehow emblematic of optimism in the zodiac.
+The importance of pigs economically in Vietnam is somehow emblematic of optimism in the Vietnamese zodiac.